 If you want to really engage healthcare professionals for a longer period of time, you have to keep them motivated.
 And the best way to keep them motivated is to provide instant validation and appreciation whenever they complete a set of actions.

-Since signing up is the most important user-initiated action of an email marketing campaign, you should definitely think about how you can reward the behavior.
+Since signing up is the most important user-initiated action of an email marketing campaign, you should consider how to reward the behavior.

 It’s because when you reward the right actions, you give a chance for the right routines to be developed.